 An Ongoing Process

 Planning for campus sustainability is an ongoing process and Campus Planning leads a subcommittee of the Chancellor’s Sustainability Committee that is charged to support a broad conversation on how community sustainability planning methods apply to campus physical planning.
-The committee recently published a chapter on Master Plan Sustainability that provides an overview of campus systems, greenhouse gas emissions reporting, and sustainability relating to energy, green infrastructure, utilities, transportation, buildings, and other joint academic/operational initiatives.
+In 2015 the committee published a chapter on Master Plan Sustainability that provides an overview of campus systems, greenhouse gas emissions reporting, and sustainability relating to energy, green infrastructure, utilities, transportation, buildings, and other joint academic/operational initiatives.

 UMass Amherst is a member of the US Green Building Council and has committed to build all new construction and major renovation projects at a LEED™ Silver level or higher.
 Campus Planning has LEED accredited professionals who serve as a resource to students and staff seeking LEED accreditation, support all campus design & construction projects undergoing LEED certification, maintain a database of LEED facility documentation and lead green building tours that allow our community and the public to learn from and take pride in the successes of our green facilities.